openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-universal-attribute-gradientcolor.md

 > **Note:**
 >
 > - Color gradient is part of the component content and is drawn above the background.
 > - Color gradient does not support explicit width/height animations.
-During width/height animations, the gradient will directly transition to the end state.
+When performing width/height animations, the color gradient will directly transition to the endpoint.

 ## Import Module